 Injection molding is a process that lends itself to the production of high-precision complex components for healthcare and medical applications, especially when part-to-part integrity is required over high volumes.
 In this article, we’ll consider the major advantages of producing medical devices by injection molding and look at possible watchpoints to consider.

 Though a number of types of materials are suited to injection molding, for medical applications the primary material recommended is silicone.
-Silicone is extremely versatile in a broad range of application conditions and as a liquid raw material it offers advantages in processing that render it a premier choice for technical components in high volumes.
+Silicone is extremely versatile in a broad range of application conditions and as a liquid raw material, it offers advantages in processing that renders it a premier choice for technical components in high volumes.

 2C LSR production methods open up the opportunity to manufacture extremely complex components, and the process is ideal for parts with a large amount of detail, such as undercuts or thin wall sections.
-It therefore offers designers a high degree of latitude in design solutions and means multiple components can be integrated into one fully bonded solution, perfect for medical applications where dead space needs to be avoided and for the creation of hygienic designs.
-Also, a single component is more robust than an assembly of individual parts, can be lighter weight and potentially eliminates the risks and costs associated with secondary assembly.
+It, therefore, offers designers a high degree of latitude in design solutions and means multiple components can be integrated into one fully bonded solution, perfect for medical applications where dead space needs to be avoided and for the creation of hygienic designs.
+Also, a single component is more robust than an assembly of individual parts, can be lighter weight, and potentially eliminates the risks and costs associated with a secondary assembly.